October 2025

 Equally important: picking up after your pet every single time, whether they go on HOA common areas or a neighbor’s lawn.
 Lately, there have been several reports of owners neglecting this simple duty, leaving behind unpleasant surprises and creating frustration among neighbors.
 Let’s all do our part to keep Fairway Cove clean, respectful, and enjoyable for everyone—two-legged and four-legged alike.
 If your pet goes, the least you can do is grab a bag and show some neighborly love.

-September 25: First Notice of Annual Meeting/Election is mailed
+• September 25 – First Notice of Annual Meeting/Election mailed

-November 7: Mail Out Second Notice along with Candidate Info, Ballot, and Proxy
+• November 7 – Second Notice mailed (includes Candidate Info, Ballot, and Proxy)

-Fairway Cove’s annual election and annual meeting are scheduled for April of each year.
+Fairway Cove’s own annual election and meeting is held each April.

 While there is a “No Soliciting” sign posted at the front entrance, it’s important to remember that Fairway Cove streets and sidewalks are public and owned by the City of Orlando.
 Under City of Orlando ordinances, door-to-door solicitation is generally allowed, but there are restrictions, and a posted “No Soliciting” sign can be legally enforced.